 Sediment inputs from the Carpenter diversion that settle on the bottom of the lake have the potential to impact gwenis production by covering or infiltrating spawning substrates over time.
-Based on a single year of data collection to-date, sedimentation rate was lowest in Anderson Lake and highest at the inflow end of Seton Lake.
+Based on two years of data collection to-date, sedimentation rate was lowest in Anderson Lake and highest at the inflow end of Seton Lake.
 Also, there was a gradient of effect across the length of Seton Lake.
-These patterns were consistent across seasons, but sediment inputs to

-Seton Lake were highest in spring (i.e., mass per day and mass per diversion volume).
-Sedimentation rates during summer and fall/winter periods were fairly equivalent in Year 4 (2016).
+These patterns were consistent across seasons, but sediment inputs to Seton Lake were highest in spring (i.e., mass per day and mass per diversion volume).
+Sedimentation rates in the summer were higher than fall/winter in the mid section of Seton Lake, but were relatively equal across those seasons at the outflow end of both lakes.

-It is likely that the introduction of fine sediment particulates into Seton Lake associated with the diversion from Carpenter Reservoir contributes to the different biological characteristics and spatial distribution patterns of gwenis and bull trout observed between the lakes, as described for the Year 3 and 4 (2015 and 2016) datasets.
+It is likely that the introduction of fine sediment particulates into Seton Lake associated with the diversion from Carpenter Reservoir contributes to the different biological characteristics and spatial distribution patterns of gwenis and bull trout observed between the lakes, as described for the Year 3, 4 and 5 (2015 to 2017) datasets.
 While the potential for effects of sedimentation on gwenis production seems fairly direct (e.g., deposition on spawning substrates on the lake bottom), the effects on bull trout, which are adfluvial and migratory, may be less direct relative to the availability and spatiality of feeding opportunities in each context.
 Ideally, the cumulative dataset on physical habitat parameters (including diversion volume and sediment inputs) and population abundance indices collected by this monitoring program will shed light on these linkages for these two focus species.